A guide to A long layover in GUANGZHOU

 If you’re from the UK (or one of the other countries listed on the government website), and you have an outbound flight from the same city, you will be entitled to a free 72-hour transit visa.
 You can fill in the yellow slip on the plane, but don’t worry if you forget or miss the handout, there are opportunities to do so once you reach immigration too.

 Not everyone on your flight will be heading to the same connection as you so it’s important to listen out for any announcements that might be relevant to your stop.
 Don’t just follow the crowds through like you perhaps would on a domestic/short flight.
 If you want to make the most of your long layover in Guangzhou, head straight to arrivals and find the desk for the ‘special line’.
 Here they’ll check your yellow slip (again, available before you reach arrivals) and stamp your passport with your temporary visa.
 If you have any questions – there will be plenty of airline staff dotted around ready to help you.

 Note; We did carry on only, so if you’re taking checked luggage you’ll need to double-check that your bags will be transported to the next plane for you.
 This varies with each airline.

 Leaving the Airport

 After immigration, you will need to make your way to the departures hall.
 The easiest way (and the way we were shown) was to go up to floor 3 via the stairs directly opposite where you exit immigration > straight across that hallway > then back down to floor 1.
 This is where you’ll find the exits to the metro, buses or taxis.

 If you are flying with CS and making the most of what they have to offer, head to their desk with your boarding pass.
-Here you’ll be given you little travel package (More on that here) as well as some handy tips on getting around the city via the Metro.
+Here you’ll be given a little travel package (More on that here) as well as some handy tips on getting around the city via the Metro.